 Basically the only rule is long, vertical images.

-The exact size is hotly debated.
+However, the exact size is hotly debated.
 Seriously…you can visit 20 blogs and get 20 different answers.
 The only consensus seems to be that vertical images do better.
 Which I can definitely attest to.

 I’ve had various sizes recommended by multiple courses and ebooks I’ve read.